pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

-    Usage: pywbemcli instance query [COMMAND-OPTIONS] QUERY STRING
+    Usage: pywbemcli instance query [COMMAND-OPTIONS] QUERY_STRING

-      Execute the query defined by the query argument.
+      Execute an execquery request.

-      Executes a query request on the target WBEM Server with the query language and query string defined on input.
+      Executes a query request on the target WBEM Server with the QUERY_STRING argument and query language options.

+      The results of the query are displayed as mof or xml.

     Options:
       -l, --querylanguage QUERY LANGUAGE